Hands-on technical analysis of a novel data platform for high-performance block I/O in the cloud,

 Testing

-If you want to go straight to my summary about what does Silk give you (instead of all the technical testing details), then jump to summary.
+If you want to go straight to my summary about what does Silk give you (instead of all the technical details), then jump to summary.

 Since achieving over 20 GiB/s read I/O rate in a single cloud VM got the “performance nerd” in me excited, I started with that.
 Not every cloud VM shape can do that, this depends on the VM-to-VM network capabilities (and allowance) of the VMs.
 The Silk backend scales out to multiple nodes, so it’s not limited by a single VM’s network throughput cap.
 But if you have a single client host VM that needs high I/O bandwidth just for itself, you need to choose the right instance size accordingly.